The Emotional Backlog

 Shame says: I am the thing that’s wrong.

-Dr. Brené Brown warns that unspoken shame is a dangerous predictor of relapse.
-It corrodes identity.
 It whispers that recovery is something you don’t deserve.

 How I Hold What I Used to Hide